Rule 7: Licensing of Attorneys.

 As of the effective date of the order accepting surrender, the attorney shall have no license to practice law in this state.
 After the effective date of the order, this license shall not be reinstated, and the attorney may not be licensed to practice law in Tennessee until he or she applies for a law license in Tennessee and meets the requirements of this Rule.

 ARTICLE XVI.
 REINSTATEMENT OF LAW LICENSE

 Sec.
 16.01.
 In accordance with Tenn.
 Sup.
 Ct.
-R. 9, §§ 10 and 13, an attorney who has been suspended, disbarred or assumed inactive status and who wishes to take the bar examination as evidence of the attorney’s fitness to practice law, must apply for examination as provided in section 3.03 of this Rule, and attach to the application a disclosure that the application is being submitted pursuant to this section 16.01.
+R. 9, § 30, and R.21, § 7, an attorney who has been suspended, disbarred or assumed inactive status and who wishes to take the bar examination to establish proof of competency and learning in the law must first petition for reinstatement pursuant to Tenn.
+Sup.
+Ct.
+R.9, § 30 and/or file an application for reinstatement pursuant to Tenn.
+Sup.
+Ct.
+R.21 § 7.
+If the Court orders the applicant's successful completion of the bar exam, then the applicant must apply for examination as provided in section 3.03 of this Rule, and attach to the application a disclosure that the application is being submitted pursuant to this section 16.01.

 Sec.
 16.02.
 Applicant’s bar examination scores will not be posted but will be released directly to the applicant.

 Sec.
 16.03.
 Submitting an application to take the bar examination constitutes the applicant’s permission to allow the Board to release the results of the bar examination and the background investigation directly to the Board of Professional Responsibility.